gb1035/simple_nest/README.md

 ## Setup
 1. Go to https://developers.nest.com and create a developer account

-2. Vreate a product.
+2. Create a product.
 Do not fill in a redirect url, we will use pin-based auth.
 You need to give the product thermostat access.

 3. Once you are done you will get produc ID, product secret, and authorization URL.